keepthrifty/keepthrifty.github.io/_posts/2016-09-05-let-it-burn.md

 Whether it's digital clutter, physical clutter, or even mental clutter (maybe you have an overcommitted schedule), could you use a controlled burn in your life?

-What's the worst that would happen if you hit the reset button on a small piece of your life and tried to rebuild it anew?
+{% assign tweet-text = "What's the worst that could happen if you hit reset on a piece of your life and rebuilt it?" %}

+{% include tweet-link.html %}

-Better yet, how much could you grow once you get the dead wood out of the way?
+{% assign tweet-text = "How much could you grow if you got the dead wood out of the way?" %}

+On the flip side: {% include tweet-link.html %}

 ![Picture of seedling growing]({{ page.image-folder }}/new-growth.jpg)